Renormalization of Chern-Simons Wilson Loops via Flux Quantization in Cohomotopy: Traditional Abelian Chern-Simons Theory

-Classically, the gauge field content of minimal abelian Chern-Simons theory is a $\mathrm{U}(1)$-principal connection with curvature/field-strength/flux density 2-form to be denoted $F_2$.
-For ease of comparison with the literature, we normalize connection forms according to the common convention in theoretical physics, such that
+The local gauge field content of minimal abelian Chern-Simons theory is a gauge potential 1-form $A$ with field-strength/flux density 2-form $F_2 := \mathrm{d}A$, and the (local) Lagrangian density is traditionally written as the following multiple of the \emph{Chern-Simons form} $A \wedge \mathrm{d}A$: